Implications of Local Friendliness violation for quantum causality: Introduction

 A ``realist'' would say yes.
 This camp would see the LF no-go theorem as a strengthening of the ``nonlocal'' position (rejecting \RC), since it demonstrates more clearly than with Bell's theorem the depth of the ``essential conflict'' between quantum theory and relativity, making it sharper than ever the need for ``radical conceptual renewal'', in Bell's words.

 On the other hand, an ``operationalist'' may also find hope in a different sort of radical conceptual renewal.
-We will argue that Leibniz's Principle of the Identity of Indiscernibles~\cite{Spekkens2019} -- a methodological principle underlying Einstein's principles of relativity and of equivalence, as well as the program of quantum causal models -- can only be maintained by rejecting \AOE.
+We will argue that Leibniz's Principle of the Identity of Indiscernibles~\cite{Spekkens2019}---a methodological principle underlying Einstein's principles of relativity and of equivalence, as well as the program of quantum causal models---can only be maintained by rejecting \AOE.
 This last is one of the assumptions of the LF no-go theorem, as well as a (typically implicit) assumption in Bell's theorem.
-Maintaining Leibniz's methodological principle, in other words, seems to require a kind of \emph{strengthening} of relativity: that not only space-time but \emph{events themselves} be described as relative.
+Maintaining Leibniz's methodological principle, in other words, seems to require a kind of \emph{strengthening} of relativity: that not only space-time but \emph{events themselves} be described \mbox{as relative.}

-This papers is organised as follows.
-In Sec.~II we review Bell's two theorems (from 1964 and 1976) and the implicit and explicit assumptions behind them.
-In Sec.~III we break down Bell's 1976 assumption of \LC\ into more primitive concepts, to see how this can be given up while still holding to the existence of a \RCA, as Leibniz's methodology requires.
-In Sec.~IV we show that this route, which is the one taken by quantum causal models, does not work when it comes to the LF theorem, because \LC\ is not part of that theorem.
-In Sec.~V we break the assumptions down to the deepest principles, to display the options allowed by the theorems we consider.
-Critically, the LF theorem leaves fewer options, and we conclude in Sec.~VI by suggesting that cleaving to Leibniz's principle requires rejecting \AOE.
+This paper is organised as follows.
+In Section~\ref{s2}, we review Bell's two theorems (from 1964 and 1976) and the implicit and explicit assumptions behind them.
+In Section~\ref{s3}, we break down Bell's 1976 assumption of \LC\ into more primitive concepts to see how this can be given up while still holding to the existence of a \RCA, as Leibniz's methodology requires.
+In Section~\ref{sec:LF}, we show that this route, which is the one taken by quantum causal models, does not work when it comes to the LF theorem, because \LC\ is not part of that theorem.
+In Section~\ref{sec:deeper}, we break the assumptions down to the deepest principles, to display the options allowed by the theorems we consider.
+Critically, the LF theorem leaves fewer options, and we conclude in Section \ref{s6} by suggesting that cleaving to Leibniz's principle requires rejecting \AOE.

-\section{Bell's theorem(s)}
+\section{Bell's Theorem(s)}